-The Magic have confirmed the re-signing of Silver Ferns' defender Leana de Bruin for another two years.
+The Magic have confirmed the re-signing of Silver Ferns defender Leana de Bruin for another two years.

 De Bruin had a good offer to join the Tactix but decided to stay with the Magic for family reasons.
-She is also committed to helping the franchise through a rebuilding phase after the resignation of Noelene Taurua as coach and decisions of Laura Langman (Mystics) and Irene van Dyk (Pulse) to play elsewhere.
+She's also committed to helping the franchise through a rebuilding phase after the resignation of Noelene Taurua as coach and decisions of Laura Langman (Mystics) and Irene van Dyk (Pulse) to play elsewhere.

 Their next big target will be retaining Silver Ferns captain Casey Kopua, who has been pursued by the Mystics but is likely to stay in Waikato.